 Because of that I’m a big fan of options where you can do relatively simple set it and forget it type investing transactions.
 Sites like Betterment.com, where you can invest automatically and have your money diversified and re-allocated on a regular basis, fit my mindset perfectly.

 If you want to have a simple, low cost investing strategy, there are other options.
 Some of them can be more cost effective as well.
 For example, what I’m going to talk about today, the three-fund portfolio.
 It’s a theory where you invest in the fundamental asset classes, stocks and bonds, and usually do so in total stock market index funds and bond funds.
-The idea is popular on investing boards like the Bogleheads Forum, and deserves some further exploration.
+The idea is popular on investing boards like the Bogleheads Forum, who are proponents of Bogleheads investing philosophy, and deserves some further exploration.

 John C. Bogle Investing Strategies